Mastanesosus: Reign

-The end of Bocchus I's reign may have been weak due to his old age, and Mastanesosus' reign probably started on shaky grounds, since at the beginning of his rule, Tingi and its region were independent and ruled as such by a princely family, namely by Iephtas, then his son Ascalis.
-General Sertorius helped dethrone prince Ascalis around 80-81 BC, and thereby restored King Mastanesosus as ruler over the region of Tangier.
+The end of Bocchus I's reign may have been weak due to his old age, and Mastanesosus's reign probably started on shaky grounds, since at the beginning of his rule, Tingi and its region were independent and ruled as such by a princely family, namely by Iephtas, then his son Ascalis.
+General Sertorius helped dethrone prince Ascalis around 80–81 BC, and thereby restored King Mastanesosus as ruler over the region of Tangier.
 It was during this campaign that general Sertorius reported visiting the tomb of Antaeus, probably at Mzoura cromlech.

-Around 77-74 BC, Sallustius reports that a certain person was sent out of Mauretania in the custody of a king named Leptasta.
+Sallustius reports that, around 77–74 BC, a certain person was sent out of Mauretania in the custody of a king named Leptasta, interpreted by Stéphane Gsell to be the same as "Iephtas".
 This puts a large question as to when and how Mastanesosus became king, and how much control he had over the Kingdom of Mauretania.
 Apart from these little snippets of events, little is known about Mauretania during the 30 years that followed the death of King Bocchus I.